Meat and game processing

 Requirements for meat and game

 If you work in the meat industry, the legal requirements you need to meet depend on the kind of business you're in.
 The majority of operators need to meet requirements under the Animal Products Act (APA) 1999.

 Requirements under the APA apply to:

 - primary processors – who operate under a Risk Management Programme (RMP)

-- animal material depots – which must be registered and undergo verification
+- animal material depots for wild mammals – which must be registered and verified

 - dual operator butchers – who operate under a Risk Management Programme (RMP) and who can use a Code of Practice (COP)

 - suppliers of wild or game estate animals to primary processors – the supplier must be certified by MPI